-Zhijian “James” Chen, PhD, George L. MacGregor Distinguished Professor of Biomedical Science and professor of molecular biology at the University of Texas Southwestern Medical Center at Dallas, will deliver the final presentation in the 2017 Senior Vice Chancellor’s Laureate Lecture Series, a yearlong program featuring top biomedical researchers in their fields.
-Chen’s talk, “Enemy Within: Immune and Autoimmune Responses to Cytosolic DNA,” will be delivered at noon on Friday, June 2, in Scaife Hall, Lecture Room 6.
+Yuan Chang, MD, and Patrick Moore, MD, MPH, will deliver the next presentation in the 2018 Senior Vice Chancellor’s Laureate Lecture Series, a yearlong program featuring top biomedical researchers in their fields.
+Their presentation is titled “Why Do Viruses Cause Cancer?” and it begins at 4 p.m. on Thursday, November 8, in Scaife Hall, Lecture Room 6.
+[View on University calendar] Chang is Distinguished Professor of Pathology and the UPMC Professor of Cancer Virology Research.
+Moore is Distinguished Professor of Microbiology and Molecular Genetics and the Pittsburgh Foundation Professor of Innovative Cancer Research.
 This seminar series is open to the public, including all interested University of Pittsburgh and Carnegie Mellon University faculty, students, and staff.
-Arthur S. Levine, MD, Pitt’s senior vice chancellor for the health sciences and John and Gertrude Petersen Dean of Medicine, will introduce Chen and lead the discussion following the lecture.
+Arthur S. Levine, MD, Pitt’s senior vice chancellor for the health sciences and John and Gertrude Petersen Dean of Medicine, will introduce the speakers and lead the discussion following the lecture.

 Currently, there are only seven viruses known to cause cancer in humans, but they are responsible for nearly 20 percent of cancers worldwide.
 The Chang and Moore laboratory discovered two of these seven oncoviruses: Kaposi’s sarcoma-associated herpesvirus (KSHV) and Merkel cell polyomavirus (MCV).
 KSHV causes Kaposi’s sarcoma, the most common AIDS-related cancer in the United States and the most common malignancy in parts of Africa.
 MCV causes a clinically aggressive skin cancer called Merkel cell carcinoma.